mbrizuelam/html_base_project_grunt/readme.md

 *npm install*
 *bower install*

-This will install all the DEV and GULP dependencies on your folder based on the package.json and the bower.json configuration.
+This will install all the DEV and Grunt dependencies on your folder based on the package.json and the bower.json configuration.

 *-----------------------------------------------------------------------------------*